Killing of U.S. al Qaeda media frontman seen as big blow for militants

 Gadahn was in another al Qaeda camp, they said.

-Gadahn, born in a Jewish-Christian family, grew up on a goat ranch outside Los Angeles, and moved to Pakistan after his conversion.
+Gadahn, born in a Jewish-Christian family, grew up on a goat ranch outside Los Angeles, and moved to Pakistan after his conversion to Islam.
 He was previously known as Adam Pearlman.

 As one of a small nucleus of senior al Qaeda figures left in the region, Gadahn was likely to have been involved in setting up the group's South Asian wing, which analysts saw as a rebranding effort in the face of Islamic State competition.